 If you find yourself wondering how you can transform your branches to stay relevant in this digital era, then this is the blog for you.

 We’ve broken down 3 different tactics you can get started on as soon as today, including:

 Bringing your online platforms into your branch

 What better way to keep up with the digital shift of the industry than to just bring the digital features everyone loves into the branch?
 From your website to your mobile and online banking platforms, they all deserve to be featured in your physical retail locations.

 There are a ton of ways you can do this, but the easiest way is through digital signage displays, like:

-- Interactive displays which allow you to build a high-touch experience for clients to explore the different products and services you feature on your website and app.
+- Interactive displays allow you to build a high-touch experience for clients to explore the different products and services you feature on your website and app.

 - Tablets that bring your online mobile banking platform into your branches by allowing clients to sign-up for online banking, as well as access their accounts from these devices, just like they would their own device while on the go.